azieren/DevEv-BackEnd/README.md

 - `main_toy_track.py`: Track the toys in 2D
 - `main_2D3D_toys.py`: Project the centroid of toys from 2D to 3D

+3. Other

+- `calibration.py`: Used for generating camera parameters for calibration
+- `main_eval.py`: Used for evaluating error between 2 set of files containing data on the same sessions
+- `make_dataset_bodypose`: Used for training the headpose model (see [here](HeadPose/README.md))

 ## Recurring Arguments for Inference scripts

 These arguments are commonly used across multiple scripts:
+- `--input_dir INPUT_DIR`: Path to the folder containing raw video files (if a video is missing it will be automatically downloaded from databrary)
+- `--output_dir OUTPUT_DIR`: Path to folder where write results

-- `--timestamps TIMESTAMP_FILE`: Path to the timestamp file, it set by default to "DevEvData_2023-06-20.csv".
+- `--timestamps TIMESTAMP_FILE`: Path to the timestamp file, set by default to "DevEvData_2023-06-20.csv".
 - `--uname USERNAME`: Databrary username.
 - `--psswd PASSWORD`: Databrary password.
 - `--write`: If set, a video will be generated alongside the corresponding output file with visualization of the type of processed data.
 - `--check_time`: Used only for checking the current amount of frames processed by existing files.
 - `--check_remaining`: Used only for checking the files that have not been processed yet.
+- `--session`: Used only processing a single video using the format ##_## (session and subject number).

 ## Body Detection and Keypoints: main_bodypose.py